chaitjo/lstm-context-embeddings/README.md

 2. An `n` layer vanilla neural network for text classification can be compared to a model with the RNN layer followed by an `n-1` layer vanilla network.
 This should be a 'fairer fight' than a deep CNN vs RNN followed by deep CNN.

-3. Experiments can be carried out on having static vs non-static word embeddings being passed to the RNN layer and initialization using pre-trained embeddings.
+3. Experiments can be carried out on initialization using pre-trained embeddings passing them as trainable vs non-trainable parameters to the RNN layer; i.e. whether or not we backpropagate errors into the original embedding layer.

 4. Experiments can be performed to determine the optimum depth of the RNN layer for different kinds of models on top of it.
 (Currently it is a single layer, but the concept can easily be extended to multilayer bidirectional RNNs.)